Practical / Beginner

 What Actually Happens When You Inject Tirzepatide for the First Time

 You're sitting on the edge of your bed, a vial of tirzepatide in front of you and a small insulin syringe in your hand.
 Maybe your partner is in the next room.
 Maybe it's 6am and you've been putting this off for an hour.
-Most patients tell me later that the worst part of the first injection was the five minutes before.
+Many first-time users report later that the worst part of the first injection was the five minutes before.
 Once it's done, almost nobody describes it as bad.
 Here's what's actually about to happen.

 Before you draw the dose